-Spontaneous remissions, spontaneous regressions, or quantum healings are considered rare today, although they have been documented for hundreds and even thousands of years.1
+A spontaneous healing is when the body recovers from a disease spontaneously, without apparent cause or medical care.
+Some call this phenomenon quantum healing.
+Spontaneous remissions, spontaneous regressions, or quantum healings are considered rare, although they have been documented for hundreds, even thousands, of years.1

 We’ve all heard the saying “the whole is greater than the sum of its parts,” and this surely applies in self-healing.
 New discoveries may have found the mechanism to explain these age-old spontaneous healings.

 First, on a physical level, it has become more accepted that all body systems work in coordination.
 When one system becomes depleted, another will compensate.
 Too many stressed or depleted systems cause multiple layers of physiological compensation that eventually break down your body, leaving the parts disconnected from whole and forcing them to function independently.
 This is classically demonstrated when the body converts the reproductive hormone progesterone into the adrenal hormone cortisol to fight stress, creating a reproductive hormonal imbalance.
 Soon, without the body, mind, organs, and organ systems working together in harmony, optimal health is impossible.

 The treatment of prajnaparadh, according to Ayurveda, is to restore the memory of the whole to the parts and thus allow the body, mind, and spirit to function as one unit.
 To accomplish this, the body’s awareness has to be brought to the place where the parts and whole were first separated.
 To understand how to accomplish this, we need to employ some quantum physics.